Just Dance 2: Track list

 The game features 48 songs, and additional downloadable content (DLC).

-Note: All DLC is no longer available for purchase due to the removal Wii Points on March 26, 2018 and the shutdown of the Wii Shop Channel on January 30, 2019.
+Note: All DLC is no longer available for purchase due to the removal of Wii Points on March 26, 2018, and the shutdown of the Wii Shop Channel on January 30, 2019.
 However, most of those are still found on the Just Dance: Summer Party disc.

 Reception

-Critics suggested Just Dance 2 would be a good competitor with a similar motion-control dance game by Harmonix, Dance Central (2010), in that the purchase of an expensive Kinect camera wasn't required.
+Critics suggested Just Dance 2 would be a good competitor with a similar motion-control dance game by Harmonix, Dance Central (2010), in that the purchase of an expensive Kinect camera was not required.